carpentries/instructor-training/episodes/06-feedback.md

 ## Minute Cards

-Before each lunch break and at the end of the first day, we have learners complete **minute cards** to share anonymous feedback.
+During any lunch breaks and between days, we have learners complete **minute cards** to share anonymous feedback.
 At an in-person workshop, paper sticky notes double as minute cards, with the two different colors used for positive and constructive feedback.
 At an online workshop, this may be done by making a copy of our [Virtual Minute Card Template](https://docs.google.com/forms/d/1p7iOV5HNvy4POS4g6eottY8RSfKq4kaoKz1-jIFYTMI/template/preview)